jimathy/jim_bridge/README.md

 ### Support for multiple target events
-These automatically detect what target script you are using They are also automatically removed when the script is stopped (for helping
+These automatically detect what target script you are using

+They are also automatically removed when the script is stopped (for helping optimization)
 ### `createEntityTarget(entity, opts, dist)`
 Create an entity based target
 ```lua